Guild officers and professional staff

 KAREN ROHAN, Local Chairperson, is the highest-ranking Local officer who is not an employee of the union.
 Karen, who was elected in March 2013, presides at the meetings of the Local’s Executive Committee and of the General Membership.

 Karen has been a member of the Local’s Executive Committee since 1995.
 Previously, she served as Unit Chairperson at the Foreign Policy Association for many years, where she is currently Editor In Chief.
 During her years of service to the Guild, Karen has attended numerous TNG conferences and CWA conventions.

 ANTHONY NAPOLI, one of the Guild’s three Local Representatives, came to the local from The New York Times in February 2006.
-He currently serves as the Local Representative for The New York Times, Amsterdam News, Hudson News, and Writers Guild.
+He currently serves as the Local Representative for The New York Times, Amsterdam News, Hudson News, Consumer Reports and Writers Guild.

 Prior to his job at the Local, Anthony served as the Grievance Chair of the Times unit for three years, was elected as the unit’s First Vice Chairperson and as an Executive Board member.

 Anthony was hired by the newspaper on April l, 1986, as a pot-washer in the company cafeteria.
 Two years later, he stepped up to a delivery clerk position in the receiving department, and became a shop steward.
 He was promoted in 1996 as an advertising production representative in the customer order fulfillment.
 He won a technical merit award from The Times for creating and implementing a process for posting web ads in the newspaper.

 Anthony attended what was then C.W.
 Post College (now Long Island University), majoring in business management.